ScopeFoundry/scopefoundry.github.io/content/en/docs/tutorials/first-microscope-app/_index.md

 ## Step 2: Create your Microscope App

-Make a directory (folder) for you microscope, say `fancy_microscope`, and create a file inside called `fancy_microscope.py`(A complete version of this file is available [here][fancy_microscope_app.py]).
+Make a new directory/folder for you microscope, say `fancy_microscope`, and create a file inside called `fancy_microscope.py`
+\(a complete version of this file is available [here](fancy_microscope_app.py)\).
 Copy and paste the following content into this file and save it.

 This file tells ScopeFoundry all about your microscope -- like any hardware and measurement components that are part of your microscope setup.